eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/g-zero-knowledge-proof.md

 presentations of the same attestation to the same User (e.g., in the case of "returning customers").
 A ZKP scheme may allow Wallet Units to generate such "correlation proofs" while still preserving user privacy to the extent required.
-- Deniable Presentation: A ZKP scheme may allow a Wallet Unit to generate attestation presentations are bound to specific Relying Party and allow for repudiation
+- Deniable Issuanace and Presentation: A ZKP scheme may allow for repudiation of issued and/or presented attestations.
 - Composite Proofs: A ZKP scheme may allow a Wallet Unit to generate presentations over several attestations with hidden attribute binding (present vaccination credential + PID with matching name without revealing name)